The Big Show (1961 film)

 The Big Show is a 1961 DeLuxe Color and CinemaScope drama film directed by James B. Clark, starring Esther Williams and Cliff Robertson.
-The cast also includes Robert Vaughn, Margia Dean, Nehemiah Persoff and David Nelson, who was best known to audiences of the time for The Adventures of Ozzie and Harriet television show.
+The cast also includes Robert Vaughn, Margia Dean, Nehemiah Persoff, and David Nelson, who was best known to audiences of the time for The Adventures of Ozzie and Harriet television show.

 This is the third variation of Jerome Weidman's novel I'll Never Go There Any More.
-The other two are Broken Lance (1954) a western version starring Spencer Tracy, and House of Strangers (1949) set in the big city starring Edward G. Robinson.
+The other two are Broken Lance (1954), a western version starring Spencer Tracy, and House of Strangers (1949), set in the big city starring Edward G. Robinson.

+It was the most expensive film produced by Robert L. Lippert's production company, Associated Producers Incorporated (API).

 Plot

 Bruno Everhard (Persoff) is the rigid and uncompromising owner of a German traveling circus.
 His four sons and daughter all work for the circus, including as performers.
 Three of the boys, in particular Klaus (Vaughn), resent the favoritism Bruno shows one son, Josef (Robertson).

-To curry his father's favor, Klaus abandons his sweetheart, circus aerialist Carlotta Martinez (Dean), to instead marry Teresa Vizzini (Mannhardt), whose father operates an animal menagerie that Bruno would like to merge with as a result.
-Josef, meantime, has fallen in love with a wealthy American woman, Hillary Allen (Williams), who wants him to quit the circus and begin a new life.
+To curry his father's favor, Klaus abandons his sweetheart, circus aerialist Carlotta Martinez (Dean), to marry instead Teresa Vizzini (Mannhardt), whose father operates an animal menagerie that Bruno would like to merge with as a result.
+Josef, in the meantime, has fallen in love with a wealthy American woman, Hillary Allen (Williams), who wants him to quit the circus and begin a new life.

-Bruno is defied by his daughter, who marries Eric (Nelson), a soldier who wishes to try the trapeze.
-Teresa, distraught at learning why Klaus married her, commits suicide at the circus, stepping into the cage of man-eating bear.
+Bruno is defied by his daughter who marries Eric (Nelson), a soldier wishing to try the trapeze.
+Teresa, distraught at learning why Klaus married her, is killed by one of the circus bears when she is in a dazed state of mind.

-Carlotta, too, is almost killed, due to a faulty high wire during her act.
+Carlotta, too, is almost killed due to a faulty high wire during her act.
 Negligence is charged and Josef accepts the blame, sparing his father from having to go to prison.
 The other brothers seize the opportunity to take control of the circus.
-Bruno attempts a comeback on the trapeze, but has a heart attack and dies.
+Bruno attempts a comeback on the trapeze, but he has a heart attack and dies.

 Released from prison, Josef vows revenge.
-Klaus decides to kill his own brother, but steps too close to the bear's cage and is killed.
+Klaus decides to kill his own brother but steps too close to the bear's cage and is killed.
 Wishing there to be no more violence or retribution, Josef decides to leave the circus for good, and Hillary agrees to marry him.